mackieks/emoji-15.0-on-huawei/README.md

 <img src="/img/petal_20230707_233235.gif" width='450' />

+## Why does this work?

+I guess the default Noto Color Emoji font comes with its own numerals and "space" characters.
+By deleting them we force the system to use fallback glyphs from the default system font for those characters.
+So all the new glyphs (aka emojis!!!) are usable, without any weird spacing or number glitches.
+Hooray!

 tags: Unicode Unicode 15.0 Huawei EMUI 10 11 HarmonyOS Emoji 14.0 Emoji 15.0 huawei install new emojis huawei emui install new font merge emoji font get new emoji emojis